cloud-install/ansible-snyc-gitee/docs/else-faq.md

 #### How to disable phpMyAdmin access?

-Edit the  [phpMyAdmin configuration file](/stack-components.md#phpmyadmin), replace `Require all granted` with `Require ip 192.160.1.0`, then restart Apache service
+Edit the  [phpMyAdmin configuration file](/stack-components.md#phpmyadmin), replace `Require all granted` with `Require ip 192.160.1.0`, then restart Caddy service

 #### Is it possible to modify the code source path?

-Yes, modify it by [Apache vhost configuration file](/stack-components.md#apache)
+Yes, modify it by [Caddy vhost configuration file](/stack-components.md#apache)

 #### How to delete 9Panel?